AMWA-TV/ms-05-02/docs/Framework.md

     [element("2p8")]    readonly    attribute    NcBoolean    isModified;    // TRUE if block contents modified since last reset
     [element("2p9")]    readonly    attribute    NcBoolean    enabled;    // TRUE if block is functional [element("2p10")]    readonly    attribute    sequence<NcBlockMemberDescriptor>    members;    // Descriptors of this block's members
-    [element("2p11")]    readonly    attribute    sequence<NcPort>?    ports;    // this block's ports
+    [element("2p11")]    readonly    attribute    sequence<NcPort>?    ports;    // Block's ports
-    [element("2p12")]    readonly    attribute    sequence<NcSignalPath>?    signalPaths;    // this block's signal paths
+    [element("2p12")]    readonly    attribute    sequence<NcSignalPath>?    signalPaths;    // Block's signal paths

-    // gets descriptors of members of the block [element("2m1")]    NcMethodResultBlockMemberDescriptors GetMemberDescriptors(
+    // Gets descriptors of members of the block [element("2m1")]    NcMethodResultBlockMemberDescriptors GetMemberDescriptors(
         NcBoolean recurse    // If recurse is set to true, nested members can be retrieved );

-    // finds member(s) by path
+    // Finds member(s) by path
     [element("2m2")]    NcMethodResultBlockMemberDescriptors FindMembersByPath(
-        NcRolePath path    // relative path to search for (MUST not include the role of the block targeted by oid) );
+        NcRolePath path    // Relative path to search for (MUST not include the role of the block targeted by oid) );

-    // finds members with given role name or fragment [element("2m3")]    NcMethodResultBlockMemberDescriptors FindMembersByRole(
+    // Finds members with given role name or fragment [element("2m3")]    NcMethodResultBlockMemberDescriptors FindMembersByRole(
-        NcString role,    // role text to search for NcBoolean caseSensitive,    // signals if the comparison should be case sensitive NcBoolean matchWholeString,    // TRUE to only return exact matches NcBoolean recurse    // TRUE to search nested blocks );
+        NcString role,    // Role text to search for NcBoolean caseSensitive,    // Signals if the comparison should be case sensitive NcBoolean matchWholeString,    // TRUE to only return exact matches NcBoolean recurse    // TRUE to search nested blocks );

-    // finds members with given class id [element("2m4")]    NcMethodResultBlockMemberDescriptors FindMembersByClassId(
+    // Finds members with given class id [element("2m4")]    NcMethodResultBlockMemberDescriptors FindMembersByClassId(
-        NcClassId id,    // class id to search for NcBoolean includeDerived,    // If TRUE it will also include derived class descriptors NcBoolean recurse    // TRUE to search nested blocks );
+        NcClassId id,    // Class id to search for NcBoolean includeDerived,    // If TRUE it will also include derived class descriptors NcBoolean recurse    // TRUE to search nested blocks );